Minkov/pb-interactive-python/EN/00-Intro-to-Programming/01-Welcome-to-Coding.md

 [slide]
 # Programming and Algorithms
 **Programming** means writing computer programs (commands).
 Computer programs usually execute some algorithm.

+## Programming
 Algorithms are a sequence of steps, necessary for the completion of a certain task and for gaining some expected result, something like a "recipe".

 We need to use a certain **programming language**, such as C# or Python, to write it.

+## Algorithms
-**Algorithm** == a sequence of commands that achieves certain result In programming the computer programs execute algorithms: a sequence of commands, necessary for the completion of a certain task.
-For example, to arrange a sequence of numbers in an ascending order, an algorithm is needed, e.g. find the smallest number and print it, then find the smallest number among the rest of the numbers and print it, and this is repeated until there are no more numbers left.
+**Algorithm** is a sequence of commands that achieves certain result

+In programming the computer programs execute algorithms: a sequence of commands, necessary for the completion of a certain task.
+    - For example, to arrange a sequence of numbers in an ascending order, an algorithm is needed, e.g. find the smallest number and print it, then find the smallest number among the rest of the numbers and print it, and this is repeated until there are no more numbers left.

 Programming is done by **programmers** (developers)